Case Study · Anonymized profile

 RB

-German Tier-1 suppliers entering US OEM Section 30D reviews routinely arrive with the home-market certificate stack and a translated deck.
-The OEM purchasing frame under Section 30D reads regional-value-content posture before any of it.
+German Tier-1 suppliers entering US OEM Section 30D evaluations routinely arrive with the home-market certificate stack and a translated deck.
+The OEM purchasing frame under Section 30D judges regional-value-content posture before any of it.

 What the OEM purchasing officer saw.